 Pakistan Navy is the naval branch of the Pakistan Armed forces.
 It came into existence by the transfer of personnel and equipment from the Royal Indian Navy that ceased to exist following the partition of British India through a parliamentary act that established the independence of Pakistan and India from the United Kingdom on 14 August 1947.

-- 1 History of Pakistan Navy
+Objectives of the Pakistan Navy

 - Its primary objective is to ensure the defense of sea lanes of communication in Pakistan.

 - Safeguarding Pakistan’s maritime interests by executing national policies through the exercise of military effect, and diplomatic and humanitarian activities in support of these objectives.

 - In addition to its war services, the Navy has mobilized its war assets to conduct humanitarian rescue operations at home as well as participating in multinational task forces mandated by the United Nations to prevent seaborne terrorism and privacy off the coasts.

 A Volunteer Force

 The Pakistan Navy is a volunteer force that has been in conflict with neighboring India twice on its borders and has been repeatedly deployed in the Indian Ocean to act as a military advisor to Gulf Arab states and other friendly nations during the events of multinational conflict as part of its commitment to the United Nations.